evanx/redex/README.md

 See that we add the pending request to a collection in Redis, and remove it once the message has been dispatched.
 In event of an error, we revert the pending message, to be fail-safe.

-Note that the Redis `brpoplpush` command blocks its Redis client instance, which can then not be used concurrently, so we create its own Redis client instance named `redisBlocking.`
+Note that the Redis `brpoplpush` command blocks its Redis client instance, which can then not be used concurrently, so we create its own Redis client instance.